DESPITE THE CHALLENGES, BLACK WOMEN SMALL BUSINESSES THRIVE DURING THE HOLIDAYS IN HARTFORD - BOCETO MEDIA

 Khamani Harrison – The Key Bookstore

-Background: Khamani Harrison is from California and came to Connecticut to study environmental engineering at UCONN.
-Her bookstore is located on Park Street.
+Background: Originally from California, Khamani Harrison moved to Connecticut to study environmental engineering at the University of Connecticut.
+Her bookstore, The Key Bookstore, is located on Park Street in Hartford.

-About the business: "My business is the Key Bookstore; it's an Afrofuturistic, interactive bookstore.
-It uses state of the art technology to build community as we sell books around the world."
+About the Business: "My business is The Key Bookstore, an Afrofuturistic, interactive bookstore.
+We use state-of-the-art technology to build community while offering a curated selection of books from around the world."

 Jodie's Cup of Health